 The DJI Mavic Air 2 is almost certainly arriving on 27 April – and every drone enthusiast is excited about what the latest version of the enthusiast quadcopter will look like.
-The original DJI Mavic Air (opens in new tab) was back in January 2018 - and was notable for being the first miniature 4K UAV.
+The original was back in January 2018 - and was notable for being the first miniature 4K UAV.
 But it is now starting to look a bit underspecified, compared to more recent launches.

 But what do we know for certain, what has leaked, and what do we hope for with the new DJI Mavic Air 2?